 Lists information about the loudness and levels of all input files/tracks (Holgi, Tim and Music in the screenshot above) and the output audio file (Master).
 Values per track are the same as in our Singletrack Audio Processing Statistics.

-Additionally, it shows if a track was classified as music or speech (Speech or Music Track).
+Additionally, it shows if a track was classified as music or speech (Speech or Music Track) and the activity in percent of each speaker/track.

 - Music Track Segments Table